What is a Listed Building?

 Grade II Buildings of special interest, which warrant every effort being made to preserve them.

-For further information on the listing procedure please see the English Heritage website
+For further information on the listing procedure please see the National Heritage List for England

 Listing applies to the whole building including the interior and exterior, together with any outhouse, wall or other structure built before 1st July 1948 within the grounds of the building.